 The Illinois Lottery was established in 1974 and the first tickets were sold on July 30th of that year.
 The IL Lottery sells instant win games, tickets to in-state drawings and tickets to multistate drawings.
-Lottery tickets may be purchased in-person at authorized retailers, online at the IL website or through the official mobile app.
+Players may purchase lottery tickets and instant win games in-person at authorized retailers, online at the IL website, or through the official mobile app.

 IL Online Lottery

 Online lottery customers may purchase individual tickets to all draw games or subscriptions for up to twelve months’ worth of drawings.
 In addition, players may visit IllinoisLottery.com to play instant win games online.

 Winnings of $600 or less deposited directly to players’ online accounts.
 If a player wins more than $600, the IL Lottery will contact the player to arrange payment.
 Large winnings from online purchases have been recorded in Illinois.
 In early 2020, one player won a $6.25 million jackpot from a ticket purchased through the IL Lottery app.

 Intrastate Lotto Drawings